 Project construction was completed in summer 2017.
 This included an extensive planting program within the newly constructed wetland, including approximately 25,000 salt marsh plugs, 200 native trees and 4,000 coastal shrubs.
-Orange fencing is anticipated to remain in place for the first few growing seasons to deter Canada geese from feeding on the salt marsh plantings, and to allow the vegetation to successfully establish within the wetland.
+Fencing will remain in place for the first few growing seasons to deter Canada geese from feeding on the salt marsh plantings, and to allow the vegetation to successfully establish within the wetland.

 September 2016 (before construction start)